Robert Contee

-Robert J. Contee III is the Chief of the Metropolitan Police Department of Washington, D.C.
-United States.
+Robert J. Contee III (born c.
+1972) is the former Chief of the Metropolitan Police Department of Washington, D.C., United States.
 He was appointed by Mayor Muriel Bowser as acting chief effective January 2, 2021, and was confirmed unanimously by the DC Council on May 4, replacing Peter Newsham.
+He retired from the Metropolitan Police Department on May 31, 2023.

 Early life and education

-Contee grew up in the Carver Langston neighborhood of Washington, D.C. and worked a series of jobs as a teenager, and took part in then-D.C.
+Contee grew up in the Carver Langston neighborhood of Washington, D.C., and worked a series of jobs as a teenager, and took part in then-D.C.
 Mayor Marion Barry's Youth Leadership Institute, eventually becoming a D.C. police cadet at 17 years old while attending Spingarn High School.

 He holds a bachelor's degree in Professional Studies with concentration in Police Science from George Washington University, and has completed the Management College at the Institute for Law Enforcement Administration and the Senior Management Institute for Police (SMIP) of the Police Executive Research Forum in Boston, Massachusetts.